chromium/ballista/docs/explainer.md

 * There is now a push for building [installable app-like websites](https://w3c.github.io/manifest/#installable-web-applications).
   Installable apps should be registerable as file handlers.

+## Overview

+The rest of this document outlines our current thinking about the shape of the Ballista API.

+Websites can use Ballista in two different ways:

+* As a **Requester**: Websites can request an "action" be handled by another site or app of the user's choosing.
+For example, a site can send a file to be edited externally.
+* As a **Handler**: Websites can request to be registered as action handlers.
+  For example, a site registered as a handler may be called upon to edit a file from another site or native file system.

+A site / app can be either a requester or a handler, or both.

+**Note**: The native integration would be an implementation detail of browsers, not part of the standard.
+In essence, a browser could act as a special requester or register itself as a special handler and act as a proxy to the underlying OS;
+this would be allowed by the spec but not required.

+* A basic action is **one-way**: the requester sends a *single message* (with optional payload) to an appropriate handler of the user's choice.
+It receives confirmation that the action was sent, but doesn't expect a response from the handler.
+* Actions can also be **bidirectional**: after the initial action, the handler can send *updates* back to the requester.
+The handler can send multiple updates; each is a newer version of the object being edited (it is not a data stream).

 ## Sample code